Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

-Unsupervised CNNs only require unlabeled data for training, nevertheless, it is hard to optimize CNNs without the ground truth.
+Unsupervised CNNs only require unlabeled data for training.
+Nevertheless, it is hard to optimize CNNs without the ground truth.
 Many specific tasks are designed for unsupervised CNNs.
 Dubey \etal~\cite{Dubey_2019_IJCNN} collect unlabeled facial images from webpages.
 They roughly annotate the gaze region based on the detected landmarks.
 Therefore, they can perform the classical supervised task for gaze representation learning.
 Yu \etal utilize a pre-trained gaze redirection network to perform unsupervised gaze representation learning~\cite{Yu_2020_CVPR}.
 As shown in~\fref{fig:unsup}, they use the gaze representation difference of the input and target images as the redirection variables.
-Given the input image and the gaze representation difference, the gaze network reconstructs the target image.
+Given the input image and the gaze representation difference, the gaze network aims to reconstructs the target image.
 Therefore, the reconstruction task supervises the optimization of the gaze representation network.
+Sun \etal propose a cross-encoder for unsupervised learning~\cite{Sun_2021_ICCV}.
+They acquire paired eye images for training where the paired images have the same gaze or appearance.
+They use an encoder extract appearance and gaze feature from eye images.
+They exchange the two features of selected paired images and aim to reconstruct the original image based on the exchanged feature.
 Note that, these approaches learn the gaze representation, but they also require a few labeled samples to fine-tune the final gaze estimator.